collective/collective.documentgenerator/README.rst

 * **basic templates**
 * **advanced templates**, regarding configuration

-Templates are created within `libreoffice <http://www.libreoffice.org>`_ software.
+Templates are created within `LibreOffice <http://www.libreoffice.org>`_ software.

-Output formats are those that can be produced by libreoffice:
+Output formats are those that can be produced by LibreOffice:

 * odt and ods formats
 * doc, docx, xls, xlsx formats